Belgium’s healthcare system includes mental healthcare provision that is available to all residents with health insurance, including expats.

 Costs of mental healthcare in Belgium

 The costs of mental healthcare in Belgium, including therapy sessions and medication, can be partially covered by health insurance.
 You will need public health insurance to access public mental health services.
 Typically, state health insurance in Belgium covers between 50-75% of treatment costs and around 20% of prescription costs.
+Private insurance is also available for more extensive coverage and for those who don’t have public insurance.

 If you see a therapist through the CHS, costs are discussed beforehand to decide on a suitable charge.
 Again, you’ll need to check with your insurer regarding coverage.
 The CHS emphasizes on its website that nobody will be turned away due to lack of funds.